kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>For web developers, who were technically set up to work remotely already, this was a job boom.
 They suddenly had job options available to them from around the world, not just in their hometown.</p>

-<p>On the whole, US companies have always employed developers from other countries.
-But based on all the open remote jobs I saw, companies now seem more willing to hire stateside coders.</p>
+<p>On the whole, US companies have always employed remote developers from other countries.
+But based what I saw, companies now seem more willing to hire stateside remote coders.</p>

-<p>Financially, this made sense for businesses.
-They no longer needed to hire devs at USD$100,000+ a year, rent them an office and then maintain it with electricity, custodians, etc.</p>
+<p>Hiring remotely has always made sense for businesses but the pandemic made that obvious.
+They could either hire devs at USD$100,000+ a year, rent them an office and maintain it with electricity, custodians, etc.</p>

-<p>They just needed to hire devs at USD$100,000+ a year.</p>
+<p>Or, they could just hire devs at USD$100,000+ a year.</p>

 <p>Every job I applied for was either fully remote or hybrid.
-I would have applied for in-office jobs, it's just that none of the ones I applied to offered that.</p>
+I certainly would have applied for in-office jobs as well, but none of the ones I applied to offered it.</p>

-<p>So yes, developers have a lot of job options right now.
+<p>So yes, developers have a lot of job options right now and companies saved money.
 But the tragedy of Covid-19 is the reason for this.</p>

 <p>I'm thankful to have a lot of options but I wouldn't have them if Covid never happened.
 In this case, I'd be fine if I didn't have a lot of options.</p>
 </li>